edgedb/edgedb/docs/datamodel/links.rst

     SELECT Person {
         name,
-        # let's use a computable here
+        # let's use a computed "shirts" expression here
         shirts := .<owner[IS Shirt] {
             description
         }